 Fold a few spoonfuls of the whipped cream into the pastry creme as you did for the Honey Squares but leave it slightly stiffer this time because it needs to hold its shape when you cut the cake, not squish out the sides.
 Slice 1 or 2 bananas, depending on the size, that are ripe enough to taste like bananas rather than potatoes but are still quite firm.
 Fold the sliced bananas into the pastry creme and spread it to make a nice, thick layer on top of the bottom layer of the cake, then nestle the top cake layer firmly over the filling and make sure the filling is smoothed off at the sides with no gaps showing.
 Cover the cake with an even layer of whipped cream.

 Decoration depends entirely on Grandma.
-If she was a lady-in-waiting to the Queen Mum, by all means feel free to get out the piping bag and the candied violets and primroses and push the boat out to the middle of the lake.
+If she happened to be a lady-in-waiting to the Queen Mum, by all means feel free to get out the piping bag and the candied violets and push the boat out as far as you can row.
 My Grandma was solidly working-class, so simple is the only way to go.
 With bananas it’s not a good idea to use the fruit in the filling as part of the decoration — discoloration being the bugbear, of course — so I use sliced strawberries on the top to make a tasty decoration.
 Be creative but don’t push the envelope, okey dokey?
 We don’t want this to turn into Mission Impossible.

 American grandmas are inevitably ethnic in one way or another — my grandmother who cooked halfway decently was of Swedish extraction.
 On the other side of the family things were nebulously English-Irish, but going back just a few generations put one into territory better left undocumented.
 Grandma usually has at least one ethnic recipe up her sleeve, so the trick here is to find something that will work across the boards.
 I have just the thing — something simple yet tasty that can be tweaked to fit all kinds of ethnic backgrounds.
 The recipe — crepas de champiñones — is Spanish, from the Basque country, but the filling can be modified to reflect any country you like.
 If you’re Polish, cook up a mixture of onion, crumbled sausage and herbs (maybe even a little sauerkraut into the mix).
 Greek?
 Ground lamb with mint, oregano and bechamel.
 You know what story you need to tell at the table, so build your filling and your alibi accordingly.
 For my version I’m flavoring things with dill, which will fake people out in a heartbeat, especially if I serve the crepes with beetroot/sour cream salad.
 Det smakar bra det där, likasom mormor brukade göra — that is to say: tasty, just like Grandma used to make.